Grilled Mushroom Crostini with Smoked Honey and Aged Balsamic. Your new favorite vegetarian appetizer that you can cook entirely on the grill!

-While we always provide a wide array of tasty meats, whenever we cater any event we also offer a variety of alternative options for dietary restrictions or preferences.
+Our catering events are big in the summertime.
+And while we always try to provide a wide array of tasty meats whenever we cater any event with our sister company, Ember and Vine, we also offer a variety of alternative options for dietary restrictions or preferences.
 And being the veggie lover around here we’re always looking for delicious ways to offer grilled and smoked vegetarian offerings.
 Gimme alllll the veggies!

-What we have here is mushrooms that were grilled on a pan, on the grill, then chopped to make a topping for grilled baguette slices that has been spread with goat cheese.
+What we have here is mushrooms that were grilled on a pan, on the grill, then chopped to make a topping for goat cheese lined grilled baguette slices.
 And then for good measure we topped it with a fine drizzle of smoked honey and aged balsamic.

 Smoked what, Mary?